 Overall, it is important to act quickly and file an insurance claim as soon as possible to avoid running out the statute.
 If you fail to pursue a personal injury lawsuit within the statute of limitations, you will not be able to file a lawsuit at all.
 If you start an insurance claim with plenty of time to file a lawsuit, then you have some leverage with the insurance company.
 They will want to avoid going to court as much as you do, to save everyone the time and cost, and they are more likely to offer a fair settlement.
 Having said that, even if you file a lawsuit to avoid running out the statute, you can still resolve the claim before it actually goes to court by negotiating for a fair settlement.

-Contact the Bader Law Firm to Discuss Your Atlanta, Georgia, Personal Injury Claim
+Contact Bader Scott Injury Lawyers to Discuss Your Atlanta, Georgia, Personal Injury Claim

 Having a skilled Atlanta, Georgia, personal injury attorney on your side can go a long way towards being taken seriously by the insurance company and succeeding in your claim.
 Hiring an attorney does not mean that your case is going to be resolved in court.
 Rather, it means that you have legal representation to negotiate for a fair settlement and represent you if the case does end up in court.
-Contact the Bader Law Firm to schedule your free consultation today.
+Contact Bader Scott Injury Lawyers to schedule your free consultation today.